 What happens to Bitcoin’s value

 People are concerned about the future of Bitcoin and they have a right to be, as with the future of the economy, our market, our planet and our species.
 No shortages of adventure to be had here.
 But, if you want my completely biased and fairly non-credentialed opinion, BTC needs to embrace that it was first to be taken truly seriously.
 Once it is all mined, it becomes a pool of transactional coins which are slower and don’t have any of the technological benefits of newer alt coins.
 That makes it feel to me more like a collectable.
-As NFTs have proven (out of scope but here is a link) people will embrace collecting virtual things. . . but a part of me says they should tie it to a physical representation of a coin that you can display in your house or something like that.
-Embrace the beautiful graphical representations of Bitcoins which have surfaced and allow people to piece a real one together for real somehow.
+As NFTs have proven (out of scope for this post) people will embrace collecting virtual things. . . but a part of me says they should tie it to a physical representation of a coin that you can display in your house or something like that.
+Embrace the beautiful graphical representations of Bitcoins which have surfaced and allow people to piece a real one together somehow.
 That would be fun and an appropriate show of respect.
 It would probably violate treasury law if not handled properly, but . . . that’s why I said “non-credentialed opinion!”